folkenrothk/composition/Resources/annotating.md

     Citation: McCarthy, G., Smith, A., & Jones, M. (2015).
 Looking Beyond the Archive: Utilizing Encoded Archival Context in a Broader Societal Context. *Journal of Archival Organization, 12*: 1-2, 143-164. https://doi.org/10.1080/15332748.2015.1001206

     ```Hightlights
+        Tech and examples, New dissemination model by using EAC
     ```

     ```Notes